 Introduction, timeline, bibliography, interactive index, interactive map, and other electronic tools.

-Downloadable texts are in PDF and Kindle formats.
+Downloadable texts are in JSTOR and Kindle formats.